 Location: Smith East 4005

-Dr. Veatch accepts graduate students via the Department of Molecular and Integrative Physiology.
+Dr. Veatch accepts graduate students via the Cell Biology and Physiology Department.

 Students or postdocs interested in joining the MGB Lab may contact Dr. Veatch directly at firstname.lastname@example.org or at her office in Smith West 1008.

 - Human Genetics